Get all the latest Airbnb data for Medellín

 What bedroom count gets the most bookings in Medellín as of 2026?

-As of the first half of 2026, 1-bedroom and 2-bedroom units get the most bookings in Medellín, as they match the dominant guest profiles of solo travelers, couples, and small friend groups visiting the city.
+As of early 2026, 1-bedroom Airbnb units likely get the most total bookings in Medellín because they match solo travelers, couples, digital nomads, medical visitors and business travelers.

 What property type performs best in Medellín in 2026?